-Once you have a nice piece of rustic reclaimed furniture made from reclaimed wood it’s necessary to take any measure to maintain its distressed look.
-After all, you probably spent a decent amount of money, or time, on it.
-You’ll definitely want to do your best to maintain it and keep it in the best condition it can be in.
+Once you have a piece of rustic reclaimed furniture made from reclaimed wood, you’ll want to do your best to maintain it and keep it in the best condition possible.
 Thankfully, it’s not that hard!
-In fact, most of it is common sense.
+Most of it is common sense.

-Remove dust and dirt from rustic reclaimed furniture frequently; their buildup is bad for maintaining reclaimed wood.
-We recommend wiping with a soft cloth along with dusting and vacuuming around it at least once a week.
-Clean any food and water that comes in contact with the reclaimed wood immediately as well.
-Oils from food cause the wood to be stained and the liquid will warp and discolor it, so make sure you have a healthy quantity of coasters on hand for whenever guests arrive.
-In addition, don’t let hot tableware come into contact with the furniture either.
-This will lead to further damage, so make use of hot pads when the time comes.
+Remove dust, dirt, and moisture from rustic reclaimed furniture.
+This buildup is terrible for maintaining reclaimed wood.
+We recommend wiping with a soft cloth, dusting, and vacuuming around it at least once a week.
+Clean any food and water that comes in contact with the reclaimed wood as well.
+Oils from food can cause staining if it sits too long, and the liquid could warp and discolor it.
+Also, don’t let hot tableware come into contact with the furniture either.
+The excess heat will lead to further damage, so use hot pads.

 Use Natural Cleaners To Sustain Reclaimed Wood